kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 # Migrating from Ingress

-The Gateway API is not backward compatible with the [Ingress API](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-As a result, if you are an Ingress user and would like to migrate, you will need to convert your Ingress resources to Gateway API resources.
+The Gateway API project is the successor to `Ingress`, but the resources in Gateway API don't include `Ingress` itself (the closest parallel is `HTTPRoute`).
+As such a one-time conversion from your previous `Ingress` resources to the relevant Gateway API resources like `HTTPRoute` will need to be done.
+In some cases this can be partially automated with tools like [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway), but should always be tested and verified.

 This guide will help you with the conversion.
 It will:

 * Explain the key differences between the Ingress API and the Gateway API.
-* Map the Ingress features to the Gateway API features.
+* Map Ingress features to Gateway API features.
 * Show an example of an Ingress resource converted to Gateway API resources.
 * Mention a helper tool for automatic conversion.

-At the same time, it will not prepare you for a live migration or explain how to convert some vendor-specific features of your Ingress controller.
+At the same time, it will not prepare you for a live migration or explain how to convert some implementation-specific features of your Ingress controller.
 Additionally, since the Ingress API only covers HTTP/HTTPS traffic, this guide does not cover the Gateway API support for other protocols.

 ## Key Differences Between Ingress API and Gateway API